We talked about God and religions. The occasion was a boat accident, in which several hundred pilgrims of an eastern religious drowned.

 This helps activate your own energies to solve problems and avoid disappointment, in the sense of: Why did God allow this.
 Or why did that have to happen to me, does not God love me?
 'Or something like that.

-"By 'framework' do they mean the same thing as constitution, such as the constitution of a society?"
+"By 'framework' do you mean the same thing as constitution, such as the constitution of a society?"

 "What elementary differences still exist between the attitude of believing in God and life without God?"